 However, you may instead choose to calculate a single total on the form and pass that value to PayPal as the Price field, leaving the Quantity field blank.
 Either method for multiple items will work.

-When mapping the Payment Information, it is important to note that your Form must have a credit card number and expiration date field in addition to at least one price field.
-These can be mapped to the PayPal integration by selecting them from the various drop-down menus.
+When mapping the Payment Information, it is important to note that your Form must have a credit card field in addition to at least one price field.
+These can be mapped to the PayPal integration by selecting "Credit Card" from the various drop-down menus.

 As an optional setting, you may choose to map Customer Information including name, contact information, and address from the Form and send this to PayPal along with the payment transaction.